How Real Homes reviews air fryers: Quick Menu

-We've been reviewing air fryers both at home and in our dedicated testing lab for over two years now, and as a result, we've landed on our top favorites.
+We've been reviewing air fryers both at home and in our dedicated testing lab for nearly three years now, and as a result, we've landed on our top favorites.
 That's not to say that this will never change, of course.
 We also review brand-new air fryers, as they are released or sometimes just before.
 Either way: we will always have hands-on experience with an air fryer before we recommend it.

 All of our air fryer reviews are conducted either by team members or in the case that we have no more space left on our kitchen worktops, by a freelance reviewer.
 Whilst thinking about who is the best person to test which air fryer, we always consider our writers' living situation.

-This means that the air fryers we can recommend have been put through their paces to check that they can cope everywhere from a busy family home to a single household with a tiny kitchen and every other situation in between.
+This means that the best air fryers we can recommend have been put through their paces to check that they can cope everywhere from a busy family home to a single household with a tiny kitchen and every other situation in between.
 We always try to use these air fryers for at least a month before coming to a decision, and in some cases, we might review air fryers in batches or have two going at one time, as this makes it easier to compare different models for our key criteria.

 We do like to add some objective measures to our reviews, tracking how long it takes an air fryer to cook certain foods, and measuring noise levels while the air fryer is on.
 But more on that later.

 Even the most outstanding air fryer might not be the right fit for your kitchen or lifestyle, which is why we always test an air fryer in our own home, to help you decide if a product is right for yours.
 This enables us to figure out how a product slots into day-to-day life, for example, how easy an air fryer is to clean, if an alarm noise can get a bit annoying over time, or if a small air fryer can easily fit into a kitchen cupboard to hide it away.